Cash found ‘between buttocks’ of Bolsonaro ally in police raid

 Around 30,000 reais (€4,500) in cash was seized during Wednesday’s raid on the home of senator Chico Rodrigues, who is the deputy leader of Mr Bolsonaro’s government coalition in the senate.
 Police reported the senator attempted to hide part of the money in between his buttocks.

-Mr Rodrigues has denied any wrongdoing but has come under pressure to quit his leadership position in the senate after becoming the butt of national ridicule once the details of the police operation became known.
+Mr Rodrigues has denied any wrongdoing but was nevertheless sacked by the president from his leadership position in the senate after becoming the butt of national ridicule once the details of the police operation became known.

 The cash hidden in Mr Rodrigues’s underwear is the latest indication that Brazil’s official response to the pandemic has fallen victim to rampant corruption.
 A growing number of investigations under way across the federal, state and municipal spheres of government have shone a light on a wide variety of alleged corruption schemes targeting the country’s public health sector.